 The Flex theme is the newest and most robust theme built by Out of the Sandbox.
 Flex includes multiple layout and section options, more granular control of settings, and easy addition of custom CSS.
 While Flex is a truly unique and versatile theme, here are a few key comparisons to consider when theme shopping!

-This information reflects the first release (version 1.0) of the Flex theme!
-Stay tuned for updates and new features, as we've got even more on the way.
+This information reflects most recent version of the Flex theme!
+Stay tuned for updates and new features.
 As with all of our themes, we regularly keep them updated by including enhancements and features in subsequent releases.

 View our Getting Started with Flex Video Guide